menon99/CP/readme.md

-# Competitive programming
+# Competitive Programming

+## #include"cp.h"

-### A repository containing my implementations of popular algorithms used in compeititive programming and interviews
+### A repository containing my implementations of popular algorithms used in competitive programming and interviews

 #### 1. Arrays